 Today there is mounting evidence that the health benefits of keeping the sex organs in dogs may outweigh the health risks.
 A key 2013 publication from the University of California, Davis reported that the rates of two joint disorders and three cancers in Golden Retrievers were significantly higher in both males and females that were neutered early or late compared with intact (non-neutered) dogs.
 Many other studies have followed.
 For example, a 2014 study indicated that gonadectomized Vizslas had significantly increased odds of developing mast cell cancer, lymphoma, all other cancers, and fear of storms compared with the odds for sexually intact dogs.
 Brain tumors are also 11 times more likely in spayed than intact females.
 On the positive side, since dogs who have been spayed or neutered no longer have sex organs, they don’t get many diseases associated with sex organs or hormones.
 Many factors, including the breed, sex, age of sterilization, and body size impact the outcome for any particular dog.
+Follow-up studies from the University of California, Davis have reported risk profiles of 35 breeds and mixed breed dogs, providing important information for veterinarians and pet-owners when considering sterilization.
 The following table summarizes our current knowledge of potential positive and negative health impacts.

 Summary of health impacts of spaying and neutering (gonadectomy):

 How does spaying and neutering impact health?